 LVT 2014 r Good Gigondas here, whole bunch use.
 Clément's uncle is Thiérry Faravel.

-LVT 2015 r 2015 wh Quirky, experimental, Jean-Pierre Cartier has long been a vigneron of note.
+LVT 2016 r 2015 wh Quirky, experimental, Jean-Pierre Cartier has long been a vigneron of note.
 He was the first to use new oak in 1985, via his Cuvée Florence.
 It has been a good performer over the years, with the 2016 a ***** wine when tasted from cask.
 There is also good Sablet (red and white), Beaumes-de-Venise.
-Daughter Florence is now working on the domaine.
+Daughter Florence is now well established at the domaine.

 LVT 2016 r The Brunier-Kermit Lynch estate.
 Refined wines.
 The standard wine was split into two different cuvées in 2007, one from near the domaine (Les Racines), the other from higher up (Terrasse du Diable).
 Les Racines, from older vines, is the winner, a very stylish wine: the 2015 was a ****(*) wine, a real rocky fissure event

-LVT 2015 r 2014 rosé Franck Alexandre, ex-President of the Growers Union, also works closely with the Perrin family, for their Famille Perrin range of Gigondas.
+LVT 2016 r 2014 rosé Franck Alexandre, ex-President of the Growers Union, also works closely with the Perrin family, for their Famille Perrin range of Gigondas.
 The sandiest soils in Gigondas.
 Stylish Gigondas, en finesse and intricate.
 The Domaine Les Teyssonnières classic wine was a ****(*) STGT wine in 2016

 LVT 2016 r 2016 rosé Improving wines, rather modern style.
 The spherical **** 2013 Les Mourres was a Burgundian take on Gigondas, as was the **** 2015, while the 2015 Bois des Mourres was a **** STGT wine

 LVT 2016 r I sense improvement here, younger generation influence as well.
 Since 2010 the red has been ***(*) to ****

-LVT 2015 r 2009 wh Early drinking style of red Vacqueyras, and more depth Gigondas red wines.
+LVT 2016 r 2009 wh Early drinking style of red Vacqueyras, and more depth Gigondas red wines.
 Jean-Pierre Palon was President of the Cave de Gigondas between 1978 and 2001.
 Sébastien is the 4th generation, and the domaine has been bottling its own wine since 2003.
-There was welcome progress in the 2015 Gigondas, a ***(*) wine, and also in the 2016 Gigondas Tradition red, a **** wine.
+There was welcome progress in the 2015 Gigondas Tradition red, a ***(*) wine, and also in the 2016 Gigondas Tradition red, a **** wine.